kidozen/kido-js-sharefile/readme.md

-##Kidozen Tasks Management sample application
+##Kidozen HTML5 ShareFile File Browser sample

 The purpose of this app is show how you might create an application using the ShareFile Enterprise API shipped with KidoZen.